Averydimbulb79/GPCH_kanban/README.md

 Before importing, the application:

 1. Validates the JSON file.
-2. Confirms that it is a GPCH Crystal Club backup.
+2. Confirms that it contains GPCH Crystal Club data.
 3. Displays the number of cards and scheduled tasks.
 4. Displays the backup version.
 5. Requests confirmation before replacing existing data.

+Once imported, cards are automatically displayed according to the current urgency-sorting rules.

 ### Automatic Safety Backup

-Before imported data replaces the current browser dataset, the application automatically exports the existing data.
+Before imported data replaces the existing browser dataset, the application automatically exports the current data.

 Example:

-`GPCH_Crystal_Club_PreImport_Backup_2026-08-22_1411.json`
+`GPCH_Crystal_Club_PreImport_Backup_2026-08-22_1629.json`

-This provides a recovery point if the wrong backup is imported.
+This provides a recovery point if an incorrect or older backup is imported.

 ---